devenney/form3/README.md

 ## Testing

+### Pact Testing

+Although writing a real client was out of scope, a mock client is implemented in `handlers/pact/pact_test.go` (commented out) to produce a Pact file on demand.
+This file is fed into a real provider test which ensures `/getPayments` returns an expected response.

+For these tests to function, the Pact CLI must be installed as detailed [on the release page](https://github.com/pact-foundation/pact-ruby-standalone/releases/tag/v1.64.0).

+### DynamoDB Local

 Testing requires a local instance of DynamoDB, bound to port 8080 (to prevent clashes with the default server port).
 This is most easily achieved using the official Docker container:

 ```shell